KaiBi/IEEEStyleForBibtexbrowser/README.md

         ?>

-A Short Introduction Into Bibtex Files
+A Short Introduction into Bibtex Files
 --------------------------------------

 This section will give you a (very) brief explanation of bibtex files and